rsultanov25694/site-1101-portfolio/README.md

 ### Quick Start

-Run one of these commands in the project directory:
+Run the following command in the project directory:

 **Python 3:**
 ```bash